ceyzaguirre4/ceyzaguirre4.github.io/_posts/2020-4-25-DACT-for-Visual-Reasoning.md

 This again contrasts with ACT which proved to be insensitive to the *ponder cost*.
 For instance, ACT without ponder cost ($\tau$ = 0.0) performs 3.2 steps on average and obtains an accuracy of 95.8%.

-### 2. Complexity Adaptivity
+### 2. Increased adaptability to changes in question difficulty

-{% include table.html img1="/images/dact/corr_compare.png" description1="How many steps are used by adaptive MACs for each question family in the CLEVR dataset." %}
+{% include table.html img1="/images/dact/corr_compare.png" description1="How many steps are used by adaptive MACs for each question family in the CLEVR dataset.
+ACT-MACs in a); DACT-MACs shown in b) and c)." %}

 The motivation behind using adaptive algorithms for this task is to use less computation for the more straightforward questions while still being able to use more computation for difficult ones.
 In the figure above **a)** shows the existing algorithm (ACT) failing to learn how to answer the most straightforward questions in less than three steps, or the hardest in more than five.